Scott Pearson | Executive Director

 Yasmin Fletcher began her fellowship in October 2016.
 Before coming to DC PCSB, Ms. Fletcher was a Teach For America corps member in Houston, where she taught 7th and 8th grade Math intervention and 8th grade English and English as a Second Language.
 Ms. Fletcher holds a Bachelor of Science in Communication from the University of Miami and a Juris Doctor from Georgetown University Law Center.

 Tomeika Bowden is the Communications Director for DC PCSB.
 Ms. Bowden has worked on public policy issues both at the national and local levels.
 She served in the United States Senate as Deputy Press Secretary for then-Senator John Kerry (D-MA) and later for the U.S. Senate Committee on Foreign Relations.
 At the national YMCA, she created the first-ever digital grassroots advocacy program for the organization’s 2,700 chapters across the country.
 In North Carolina, Ms. Bowden headed communications for a nonprofit focused on bridging the digital divide.
 Ms. Bowden joined DC PCSB to expand the board’s media and digital outreach.
 Later she was promoted to Communications Director and currently manages PCSB’s communications, digital, government relations and community engagement operation.
-Ms. Bowden graduated from North Carolina Central University with a Bachelor of Arts in English.
+Ms. Bowden has a Bachelor of Arts in English from North Carolina Central University and a Master’s in Public Relations and Corporate Communications from Georgetown University.

 Ella Krivitchenko | Communications Specialist